neuralvis/elpa-mirror/stable-melpa/inform-readme.txt

 (and the tooltips) of the links, the variable's default is 450 (milli seconds) setting it to nil means only clicking with mouse-2 is following the link (hint: Drew Adams).

+The link color of symbols - referencing their builtin documentation
+- is distinct from links which are referencing further Info documentation.

 The code uses mostly mechanisms from Emacs' lisp/help-mode.el file.